Universal Music New Zealand

-Universal Music New Zealand is the New Zealand subsidiary of the Universal Music Group (UMG), the world's largest music company.
+Universal Music New Zealand (UMNZ) is the New Zealand subsidiary of the Universal Music Group (UMG), the world's largest music company.
 Universal Music New Zealand's corporate headquarters are located in Auckland, New Zealand.

-Universal Music New Zealand represents all of UMG's international labels within New Zealand and signs, markets, and distributes New Zealand artists and labels within New Zealand and around the world.
+The company represents all of UMG's international labels within New Zealand and signs, markets, and distributes New Zealand artists and labels within New Zealand and around the world.

 Company history in New Zealand

 His Master's Voice/EMI

 Universal Music New Zealand's history goes back to 10 May 1926 when His Master's Voice (NZ) Limited was incorporated as a subsidiary of the UK's The Gramophone Co.
 Ltd. with E J Hyams as its Managing Director and largest shareholder.
 In 1931, on Hyams' retirement, The Gramophone Co.
 Ltd. purchased the balance of the shares and appointed Alfred Wyness as the new Managing Director.
 In 1948 Wyness arranged for a record pressing plant to be imported from England.
 Over the next three decades, the company dominated the New Zealand music industry selling records, tapes, whiteware, electronics and more, with factories in Masterton and Wellington, where it owned a record pressing plant until 1987.
 His Master's Voice (NZ) Ltd. was renamed EMI (New Zealand) Ltd. in 1972.